dapperdyl/EQSounds/README.txt

   3. /reload

   Compatible with stock UI, ElvUI, and other packs.
-  If something conflicts, reach out.
+  If something conflicts, reach out @DapperDyl Discord or IGN - Cheesus.

 --------------------------------------------------------------------------------